 Tip: Before we removed the upper cabinets (and the half wall) we relocated the contents of the cabinets.
 Before we removed the wall we wanted to make sure we would not miss those cabinets.

-At the same time we relocated the microwave to an adjoining counter.
+At the same time, we relocated the microwave to an adjoining counter.

 The arch was the trickiest part of this wall removal.
 We had the small arch where the original entry into the kitchen existed.
 The main level of our house has arches in and out of every room so we wanted to keep the design.

-My husband found Archways & Ceilings, a US-based company, that specializes in creating arches.
+We found Archways & Ceilings, a US-based company, that specializes in creating arches.
 With simple instructions on their website, my husband measured the expanded wall opening.
 Within a week we had an MDF template ready to install.

 We framed the top of the wall with 2×4’s and attached the MDF arch to the frame.
 It required a drill and screws.
 It was a great, affordable solution.
 The total cost of the MDF arch was around $100.00.